CAAPIM/gateway-ansible-playbook/roles/gateway_processing_node/README.md

 ---------------
 file: `group_vars/all/vars`.

-Configure the variables under the "Node Configurations" section.
+Configure the variables under the "Node Configurations" and "Database configurations" section.
 Defaults are provided for most of them.
-Note: defaults assume that the `cluster_host` is the Gateway in the inventory group `gateway_primary_db_node`, and that the `database_host` is the same as the `cluster_host`.
+Note: defaults assume that the `cluster_host` is the Gateway in the inventory group `gateway_primary_db`, and that the `database_host` is the same as the `cluster_host`.

 Role Variables
 --------------